wigginst/www-1/docs/source/SetUpHadoop.rst

     xxxxx Jps

 4. Browse the web interface for the NameNode.
-By default it's at: http://localhost:50070
+By default this is at http://localhost:50070

 5. Start ResourceManager daemon and NodeManager Daemon